OK Computer: Influence

-Although OK Computer's influence on rock musicians is widely acknowledged, several critics believe that its experimental inclination was not authentically embraced on a wide scale.
-Footman said the "Radiohead Lite" bands that followed were "missing [OK Computer's] sonic inventiveness, not to mention the lyrical substance."
+Although OK Computer's influence on rock is widely acknowledged, several critics believe that its experimental inclination was not authentically embraced on a wide scale.
+Footman said the "Radiohead Lite" bands that followed were "missing [OK Computer's] sonic inventiveness, not to mention the lyrical substance".
 David Cavanagh said that most of OK Computer's purported mainstream influence more likely stemmed from the ballads on The Bends.
 According to Cavanagh, "The populist albums of the post-OK Computer era—the Verve's Urban Hymns, Travis's Good Feeling, Stereophonics' Word Gets Around, Robbie Williams' Life thru a Lens—effectively closed the door that OK Computer's boffin-esque inventiveness had opened."
 John Harris believed that OK Computer was one of the "fleeting signs that British rock music might [have been] returning to its inventive traditions" in the wake of Britpop's demise.
 While Harris concludes that British rock ultimately developed an "altogether more conservative tendency", he said that with OK Computer and their subsequent material, Radiohead provided a "clarion call" to fill the void left by Britpop.
 The Pitchfork journalist Marc Hogan argued that OK Computer marked an "ending point" for the rock-oriented album era, as its mainstream and critical success remained unmatched by any rock album since.

 OK Computer triggered a minor revival of progressive rock and ambitious concept albums, with a new wave of prog-influenced bands crediting OK Computer for enabling their scene to thrive.
 Brandon Curtis of Secret Machines said, "Songs like 'Paranoid Android' made it OK to write music differently, to be more experimental ...
 OK Computer was important because it reintroduced unconventional writing and song structures."
 Steven Wilson of Porcupine Tree said, "I don't think ambition is a dirty word any more.
 Radiohead were the Trojan Horse in that respect.
 Here's a band that came from the indie rock tradition that snuck in under the radar when the journalists weren't looking and started making these absurdly ambitious and pretentious—and all the better for it—records."
-In 2005, Q named OK Computer the tenth-best progressive rock album.
+In 2005, Q named OK Computer the tenth-best progressive rock album, and in 2014 it was voted the 87th-greatest by readers of Prog.

-Reissues and compilations
+In 2006, the American reggae band the Easy Star All-Stars released Radiodread, a reggae interpretation of OK Computer.
+In 2007, the music blog Stereogum released OKX: A Tribute to OK Computer, with covers by artists including Vampire Weekend.